trazadera-public/trazadera-lens-sdk/README.md

 }
 ```

+Make sure to use Java 8 as the version to ensure compatibility with the Trazadera Lens Agent.

 ## Creating a program to run on the Trazadera Lens Agent

 A Trazadera Lens Agent program is a Java application that can be executed by the Trazadera Lens Agent.